How to Convert DVD to AVI Free and Easily [2026 Updated]

 Step 3: Personalize Your Video

-This step is where DVDFab offers the most value.
+These settings are where DVDFab has a clear advantage over free tools.
 You can fine-tune the video before conversion.

-AI Subtitles (New): If your disc lacks your native language, use the newly launched Subtitle Generator AI (v13.0.5.6).
+💡(Optional): If your disc lacks the native language, use the Subtitle Generator AI.
 It uses vocal separation technology to generate accurate subtitles from the audio track.

-Also, you can click the Video Edit icon to crop black bars, trim out intro advertisements, or adjust the aspect ratio as well as adjust the Resolution, Frame Rate, and Bit Rate through Advanced Settings.
+Also, you can click the Video Edit icon to crop black bars, remove opening adverts, and adjust the Resolution, Frame Rate, and Bit Rate through Advanced Settings.

 Step 4: Start Ripping with GPU Acceleration